Archangel Azrael

 Modern spiritualityGuide through endings and griefUseful only when it avoids fear and certainty

-Archangel Azrael is commonly linked with white or pale light, scroll or book of lives, gentle presence, threshold imagery, and mourning symbols.
-These symbols work best when they teach the figure's role rather than decorating the page with vague spiritual atmosphere.
+Archangel Azrael is commonly linked with white or pale light, scroll or book of lives, gentle presence, threshold imagery, and mourning symbols, but White or pale light is the best starting point because it suggests Mercy, calm, and presence near grief.

 Azrael symbols read responsibly